 It’s that time of year again – summer camp registration season!
-If you’re like most parents, you probably have no idea where to start.
-There are so many different summer camps available, that it can be difficult to choose the right one.
-Don’t worry – with a little planning, you can make sure your child has the best summer camp experience possible.
+Like most parents, you probably have no idea where to start.
+There are so many different summer camps available that it can be difficult to choose the right one.
+Don’t worry – with a little planning, you can ensure your child has the best summer camp experience possible.
 Here are some tips to help you get started:

-The sooner you start planning, the better chance you have of finding the right camp for your child.
+The sooner you start planning, the better your chance of finding the right camp for your child.
 Many summer camps fill up quickly, so it’s important to register early.

 Do your research

 Not all summer camps are created equal.
-Some are more focused on academics, while others are geared towards sports or the arts.
+Some are more focused on academics, while others are geared toward sports or the arts.
 There are also day camps and sleep-away camps.
-It’s important to do your research and find the right camp for your child’s interests and needs.
+It’s important to research and find the right camp for your child’s interests and needs.

 Pack the right supplies

-Sunscreen, hats, insect repellents, and swimwear are a few of the essentials you’ll need to pack for summer camp.
+Sunscreen, hats, insect repellents, and swimwear are essentials you’ll need to pack for summer camp.
 You’ll also want to pack snacks and lunch, as well as any medication your child may need.

 If your child is attending a summer camp that involves travel, be sure to pack their passport and other important documents.